Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The GW-invariants

 where $0$ is the zero section of the bundle $p$.
-We point out that the fiber of a strong polyfold bundle does not have a linear structure, but the bundle possesses a preferred section $0$.
+We point out that the fibers of a strong polyfold bundle do not {possess a linear structure.
+However, the bundle possesses a preferred section $0$. }

-In view of the perturbation theory in \cite{HWZ3.5} there exists a small generic $\ssc^+$-multisection $\lambda$ of the bundle $p$ in the sense of Definition 3.43 in \cite{HWZ3.5} so that the pair $(\ov{\partial}_J,\lambda)$ is generic in the sense of Definition 4.7 in \cite{HWZ3.5}.
+In view of the perturbation theory in \cite{HWZ3.5} there exists a small generic $\ssc^+$-multisection $\lambda$ of the bundle $p$ in the sense of Definition 3.41 in \cite{HWZ3.5} so that the pair $(\ov{\partial}_J,\lambda)$ {possesses the properties listed in Definition 4.7 in \cite{HWZ3.5}}.
 We define the solution set of the pair $(\ov{\partial}_J,\lambda)$ as the subset

-and the weight function $\vartheta: Z_{A, g,k}\to \Q^+$ by
+and the weight function $\vartheta: Z_{A, g,m}\to \Q^+$ by

-By the Theorems 4.13 and 4.14 in \cite{HWZ3.5}, the pair $(S(\ov {\partial}_J, \lambda ),\vartheta)$ is a compact, branched and oriented suborbifold of the polyfold $Z_{A,g,k}$ in the sense of Definition 3.22 in \cite{HWZ3.5}.
+{Here $\Q^+$ stands for the set of non-negative rational numbers}.
+By the Theorems 4.13 and 4.14 in \cite{HWZ3.5}, the pair $(S(\ov {\partial}_J, \lambda ),\vartheta)$ is a compact, branched and oriented suborbifold of the polyfold $Z_{A,g,m}$ in the sense of Definition 3.22 in \cite{HWZ3.5}.
 Its dimension is equal to $\text{Ind}\ (\ov{\partial}_J)$.
 Therefore, we can apply the branched integration theory of \cite{HWZ7} and conclude from Theorem 4.23 in \cite {HWZ3.5} immediately the following result.

 \begin{theorem} Let $(Q,\omega)$ be a closed symplectic manifold of dimension $2n$.
-For a given homology class $A\in H_2(Q)$ and for given integers $g,k\geq 0$ satisfying $2g+k\geq 3$, there exists a multi-linear map
+For a given homology class $A\in H_2(Q)$ and for given integers $g,m\geq 0$ satisfying $2g+m\geq 3$, there exists a multi-linear map

-which, on $H^*(Q; \R)^{\otimes k}$, is super-symmetric with respect to the grading by even and odd forms.
+which, on $H^*(Q; \R)^{\otimes m}$, is super-symmetric with respect to the grading by even and odd forms.
 This map is uniquely characterized by the following formula.
 For a given compatible almost complex structure $J$ on $Q$ and a given small generic perturbation by an $\ssc^+$-multisection $\lambda$, we have the representation